insanity54/sab-deploy/README.md

     ansible-playbook main.yml

 Your new server will deploy.
-Also, a SSL root certificate authority file will be copied to your local machine, to the path `{{archive_directory/[HOSTNAME]/[...]/rootCA.crt`.
+Also, a SSL root certificate authority file will be copied to your local machine, to the path `archive_directory/[HOSTNAME]/etc/openbazaar/rootCA.crt`.
 Associate this `rootCA.crt` file with your operating system ([STEP 2 of this guide](https://slack-files.com/T02FPGBKB-F0XK9ND2Q-fc5e6500a3)) to establish a secure connection to your OpenBazaar server.

 You can now log in to your OpenBazaar-Server through the OpenBazaar-Client installed on your local machine.
+Be sure that SSL is enabled in OpenBazaar-Client.

 ### change your openbazaar server's API password (the password you use to log in through OpenBazaar-Client)